rowanhossamm/voice-agent-llm/README.md

 - Answer questions about a schedule.
 - Help book a schedule in English through voice.
-- Integrates with Google Calendar (optional).
+- Integrates with Google Calendar.

 ## Demo